Celebrating 27 years of the Butterfly House!

 Adjacent to the VIC Building is the Breck Chapin Memorial Native Species Butterfly House, featuring butterflies and moths in all stages of development.
-It is open from 11 AM to 4 PM, seven days a week throughout the summer, weather permitting.
+It is open daily from 11 AM to 4 PM throughout the summer, weather permitting, from July 6th through September 7, 2020.
+Admission to the VIC Butterfly House is free.
+If you’d like to support the Butterfly House, please considering becoming a supporting member by joining our Friends Group or simply donate to the Butterfly House when you’re here.

 Frequently Asked Questions